Burnley F.C. Women: History

 In February 2021, it was announced that the women's team would be integrated into Burnley F.C., as the club's new American owner Alan Pace sought to turn the women's team professional.
 Several months later, Burnley became the first British side to stream their home games on the video-sharing app TikTok, with the club hitting one million views on TikTok live in April 2023.
 Burnley Women played their first game at Turf Moor on 30 April 2023, winning 2–1 against Liverpool Feds in front of almost 3,000 supporters.
 It was the last game of the 2022–23 league season, with Burnley finishing third in the FA Women's National League North.
+They improved the following season, finishing as runners-up to Newcastle United.

-Burnley Women will turn full-time professional from the 2025–26 season.
+Burnley Women turned full-time professional from the 2025–26 season.
 The club appointed Matt Beard as manager in June 2025.
 In August, after just four games in charge, Burnley confirmed that Beard had chosen to resign from his position to follow other opportunities, placing him on gardening leave for three months, and that the club's search for a new manager was already underway.
 First-team coach Louise Roberts was named as interim manager.
+Ross Wallace was appointed as Roberts's successor in February 2026, and under his guidance, Burnley ended the 2025–26 season in first place and won promotion to the second tier—the Women's Super League 2—for the first time in the club's history.
+They remained undefeated throughout the campaign and conceded only 5 goals in 22 matches.